Research

 with Jiewei Fang and Honghao Zheng

-Taming Behemoths of the Sea: Towards an Optimal Carbon Policy for Maritime Trade
+Taming behemoths of the Seas: Towards an Optimal Carbon Policy for Maritime Trade